TN 38 (09-22)

 • SSA-634, Request for Change in Overpayment Recovery Rate

-3. Proof of income, expenses, and assets
+3. Proof of monthly income, monthly household expenses, and resources

-Inform the person that he or she is responsible for providing proof of all income, certain expenses, and assets, per GN 02250.255.
-We do not require proof for food and miscellaneous household expenses, unless the expenses seem unusually high.
-Section 834 of the Bipartisan Budget (BBA) Act of 2015, "Access to Financial Information (AFI) requires the overpaid person to provide authorization for us to access his or her financial account information.
-If the person fails to provide authorization, we are unable to grant a waiver based on the defeats the purpose provision.
+Inform the overpaid individual or representative payee (payee) that they are responsible for providing proof of all monthly income, certain monthly household expenses, and resources, per GN 02250.255.
+We do not require proof for food and miscellaneous monthly household expenses, unless the expenses seem unusually high.
+For more information regarding monthly household expenses, see GN 02250.100D.
+The Access for Financial Institution (AFI) process requires the overpaid individual to provide authorization for us to obtain their financial account information.
+If the overpaid individual, parent, or legal guardian refuses to provide the authorization or revokes the authorization, we are unable to grant a waiver based on the defeats the purpose provision.
+For more information, refer to GN 02250.100E8.

 4. Possible leads for non-waiver issues